rayluo/chinese4x4/README.md

 ## Innovation

-A family friend developed the 4x4 technique on paper several years ago, and the technique has proven to be fast and efficient for learning.
+A family friend developed the 4x4 technique on paper a few years ago, and the technique has proven to be fast and efficient for learning.
 But as far as we know, a digital version has not been made before.
 Our implementation on the web saves paper and helps the environment.

 ## Execution